Jaytechent/JaySync/README.md

 /api/post	POST	Create a post across platforms

 **HOW TO CONTRIBUTE**
-**Decide any feature to add or improvement to the UI or any part of the app* Fork the repo
+**Decide any feature to add or improvement of any part of the app** Fork the repo
 Create a feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add AmazingFeature')